 As has been described in greater detail above, the performance measures and weightings of the Corporation's Fixed Pool and Discretionary Pool are linked to strategy with business plan targets, recommended by senior management and reviewed and approved by the Board.
 The combination of formulaic and discretionary components of the STIP allow the Corporation to achieve a high degree of compensation consistency and predictability while also providing the CGNC Committee with the flexibility to make adjustments where appropriate in the best interests of the Corporation.
+As noted above, the CGNC Committee reduced the quantum of the Discretionary Pool by 75% in 2023 to reflect the impacts of the legacy projects on the Corporation's financial performance.

 The CGNC Committee believes the current structure continues to attract and retain top talent and is aligned with Shareholders' interest in optimizing profitability.
-As illustrated in the Summary Compensation Table below, the STIP awards earned by Aecon's NEOs in 2022 were generally comparable to those earned in 2021, with the exception of Mr. Servranckx, whose at-risk compensation was lower than in 2021.
-See "Compensation Review - President's and CEO's performance in 2022" in this Section Four for further information about the CEO's performance.
+As illustrated in the Summary Compensation Table below, the STIP awards earned by Aecon's NEOs in 2023 were generally comparable to those earned in 2022, with the exception of Mr. Servranckx, whose at-risk compensation was lower than in 2022.
+See "Compensation Review - President's and CEO's performance in 2023" in this Section Four for further information about the CEO's performance.